runwiththerhythm/gig_vault/README.md

 ### Local VS Deployment

-⚠️ INSTRUCTIONS ⚠️

-Use this space to discuss any differences between the local version you've developed, and the live deployment site.
-Generally, there shouldn't be [m]any major differences, so if you honestly cannot find any differences, feel free to use the following example:

 There are no remaining major differences between the local version when compared to the deployed version online.

 ## Credits